 The first step in the process is to meet with your current advisor.
-They will ask a few questions about what major you want to declare and walk you through the process of completing the Change of Major forms.
+They will ask a few questions about what major you want to declare and walk you through the process of completing the Change of Major paperwork.
+You will then need to take the paperwork and your advising file to your new department to be signed in order to complete the process.
 Keep in mind that a number of Colleges and Departments do have GPA requirements in order to declare there.
 If you have questions about that, contact the department you are interested in declaring in to make sure you are eligible.